A leading provider of network services to digital infrastructure and telecommunications operators.

 Description of the Status Manager operation

-A distinctive feature of the Status Manager architecture is the possibility of flexible customization – a customer can independently configure the rules of products and services enabling/disabling without making changes to the core code of the service itself.
+One distinctive feature of the Status Manager architecture is its flexible customization.
+Customers can independently configure the rules for enabling/disabling products and services, without needing to modify the core code of the service itself.

 This is achieved by storing the rules description in Groovy scripts in Zookeeper.
 When a new script with rules is added, the Status Manager automatically uploads it into its memory.

-When the Status Manager receives a subscriber change event via the asynchronous channel (RabbitMQ), it sends a REST request to enable a product for the subscriber based on the existing rules and the presence of the subscriber and his services in Couchbase.
-After that, the external service responsible for enabling products for the subscriber sends a request to the Status Manager, based on which the enabled/disabled product is saved in Couchbase.
+When the Status Manager receives a subscriber change event through the asynchronous channel (RabbitMQ), it sends a REST request to enable a product for the subscriber.
+This is done based on the existing rules and the presence of the subscriber and their services in Couchbase.
+Afterward, the external service responsible for enabling products for the subscriber sends a request to the Status Manager.
+Based on this request, the enabled/disabled product is saved in Couchbase.